SamuelBanksTech/Go-Postgresql-Query-Builder/README.md

 # Postgresql Query Builder for Go

 This query builder aims to make complex queries for postgres easier to breakdown, put together, and read.
-The project is very much in its infancy, there are some features missing and the next area of focus is on security and santisation.
+The project is very much in its infancy, but is also in a very usable and functional state.

+TODO list items include.

+- Tweak of the insert and update commands to pass back values separately.

-However please feel free to test, fork, submit PRs or whatever.
+However, please feel free to test, fork, or submit PRs.

 :-)